Esri/application-boilerplate-3x-js/README.md

     *   helperServices: geometry, print, locator service urls
     *   i18n: Strings and isRightToLeft property that can be used to determine if the application is being viewed from a language where text is read left-to-right like Hebrew or Arabic.
     *   proxy  url
-*   **templateOptions.js:** Options file for configuring your template to query for specific resources and items.
-You can edit this file and your template can enable or disable querying for things such as localization files, ArcGIS group information, group items, custom url parameters, etc.

 **index.html**: The default html file for the application.